pleabargain/EnglishHelpsYourCareer/idioms.md

 * planning.
 # Rock the boat
 * If you rock the boat, you destabilize a situation by making trouble.
 It is often used as advice; 'Don't rock the boat'.

 # Rocket science
 * If something is not rocket science, it is not very complicated or difficult to understand.
-This idiom is normally used in
+This idiom is normally used in the negative.
-* the negative.
+*  This sounds like rocket science to me!
+*  It sounds like rocket science to me!

 # Roll out the red carpet
 * If you roll out the red carpet, you treat someone in a special way, especially when welcoming them.

 # Roll with the punches
 *  If you roll with the punches, you are flexible and able to adapt to difficult circumstances.